Gay Jesus film hoax: Modern People News

 Modern People News was a weekly magazine based in Franklin, Illinois.

 In 1977, Modern People Productions of Franklin, Illinois, reported on Thorsen's plans in its weekly magazine, Modern People News.
 (Modern People Productions would later say that the article was reprinted from an unnamed other publication.)
 Four months later, Modern People News reported that the tentative plans had been dropped, and gave the results of a poll that had been included with the first article: 99% of respondents opposed a production.
 According to a manager of Modern People News, they forwarded the negative responses to the potential film's producers, which she speculated may have played a role in the decision to not go forward.
 Two years later, however, Modern People Productions—which had never itself expressed any intention to make the film—began to receive new messages of protest, often assuming that it was the would-be producer.

-In 1980, The Des Moines Register traced the spread of a chain letter throughout Iowa, a letter from the Women's Christian Temperance Union's "venerable—and embarrassed" national office to its Iowa chapters, to pastors and some lay members of the Church of Christ in Iowa, to a prayer chain in Des Moines.
+In 1980, The Des Moines Register traced the spread of a chain letter throughout Iowa, a letter from the Woman's Christian Temperance Union's "venerable—and embarrassed" national office to its Iowa chapters, to pastors and some lay members of the Churches of Christ in Iowa, to a prayer chain in Des Moines.
 Recipients used mimeographs to send the same unsigned letter onward.
 A representative example reads (spelling and grammar errors sic):Modern People News has revealed plans for the filming of a movie based on the SEX LIFE OF JESUS in which Jesus is portrayed as a swinging HOMOSEXUAL.
 This film will be shot in the U.S.A. this year unless the public outcry is great.
 Already a French Prostitute has been named to play the part of Mary Magdalene, with who Christ has a blatant affair.
 We CANNOT AFFORD to standby and DO NOTHING about this disgrace.
 We must not allow this perveted world to drag our Lord through the dirt.
 PLEASE HELP us to get this film banned from the U.S.A. as it has been in Europe.
 Let us show how we feel.

 "We're getting hundreds of calls, thousands of letters.
 Oh, God, I'm all tired out."